- B -

 And come not aye when sought, man.

-Robert Burns, A Bottle and a Friend
+Robert Burns, from A Bottle and a Friend

 - The warly race may riches chase,